 This is a feature that always catches eyes.
 That vast expanse of shiny metal makes visions of ribs and steaks dance before your eyes.
 If you want a lightweight and easy to clean grill, choose stainless steel grates.
 If you desire those mouth-watering grill-marks and an all-around durable, heat-retaining grill, then go with cast iron – including porcelain-coated varieties.
 Eventually, all grates will rust, so clean them thoroughly, let dry, and lightly spritz with cooking spray on both sides to protect.

-BURNERS: (only for gas grills)
+BURNERS (only for portable gas grills)

 Stainless steel has excellent longevity.
 Aluminum will eventually burn up, and cast iron burners eventually rust.
 Stainless resists corrosion the best.

 - One interesting feature to notice is the warranty on the burner.
 If you’re looking for longevity, watch those warranties offered by the manufacturers.
 Some are as short as 90 days; others are 3 or more years on the burners.